-When I meant a default container I meant a default "resource group".
-In case of container that would be the default environment.
+> any container (unless we know for sure that the penalty of running a case of container that would be the default environment.
 I do not see any additional overhead associated with it, it is only associated with how resource are allocated/accounted.